asynkron/protoactor-website/hugo/content/docs/envelope-pattern.md

 At this point, we process each message in the envelope, but we only commit state back to our persistent store once we have processed all of the content.

-This strategy allows us to process a large number of messages at high throughput, while still guaranteeing persistence.
+This strategy allows us to process messages at high throughput, while still guaranteeing persistence.

 ![Cluster Events](images/batching-4.png)